-Venezuela's Guaido urges troops to unite against Maduro, violence breaks out
+Venezuela's Guaido urges troops to unite against Maduro, violence erupts

 “The moment is now!” he wrote.
 “The future is ours: the people and Armed Forces united to put an end” to Maduro’s time in office.

-Protests broke out on Tuesday.
-A National Guard armored car slammed into anti-Maduro protesters who were throwing stones and hitting the vehicle in Caracas.
+Tens of thousands of people were marching in Caracas in support of Guaido on Tuesday, clashing with riot police along the main Francisco Fajardo thoroughfare.
+A National Guard armored car slammed into protesters who were throwing stones and hitting the vehicle.

-Defense Minister Vladimir Padrino called the latest instability a “coup movement” but several hours after Guaido’s announcement there was no sign of any other anti-Maduro military activity and no immediate reports of casualties.
+Defense Minister Vladimir Padrino called the latest instability a “coup movement” but several hours after Guaido’s announcement there was no sign of any other anti-Maduro military activity.
 Guaido later left a rally he was holding with military supporters at the air base.

+Doctor Maggi Santi of the Salud Chacao health center in eastern Caracas said there were 36 people injured in Tuesday’s incidents, most of them hit with pellets or rubber bullets.

 Repeated opposition attempts to force Maduro, a socialist, from power through huge protests and calls on the military to act have so far failed.

 Maduro, a former bus driver who took office after the death of political mentor President Hugo Chavez in 2013, said on Tuesday he had spoken with military leaders and that they had shown him “their total loyalty.”